open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Either Professional Edition or Community Edition is applicable.
 For download or installation instructions, please visit its website at https://software.intel.com/en-us/intel-media-server-studio.

-The external stream output (rtsp/rtmp) feature relies on AAC encoder libfdk_aac support in ffmpeg library, please see [Compile and deploy ffmpeg with libfdk_aac](#Conferencesection2_3_5) section for detailed instrunctions.
+The external stream output (rtsp/rtmp) feature relies on AAC encoder libfdk_aac support in ffmpeg library, please see [Compile and deploy ffmpeg with libfdk_aac](#Conferencesection2_3_5) section for detailed instructions.

  **Table 2-2.
 Client compatibility**
 Application Name|Google Chrome* 52|Mozilla Firefox* 47|Intel CS for WebRTC Client SDK for Android | Intel CS for WebRTC Client SDK for iOS | Intel CS for WebRTC Client SDK for Windows